To get started, globally install the

 Make sure to also pass in

---waitForResult to keep your CLI server up until the analysis has finished.
+--waitForResult to keep your CLI server up until the test has finished.

 You can read a more detailed how-to guide here.